Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Results

-In this section, we apply the methods from Section \ref{sec:inf_est} to fit the models described in Section \ref{sec:method} to a selected dataset (Section \ref{sec:data}).
-We fit four models: no-mark, magnitude-marked, color-marked, and color-marked with error model, to 12 of the 20 images in the data set.
+In this section, we apply the methods from \cref{sec:inf_est} to fit the models described in \cref{sec:method} to a selected dataset (\cref{sec:data}).
+We fit four models (no-mark, magnitude-marked, color-marked, and color-marked with error model) to 12 of the 20 images in the data set.
 The specifics of image selection are discussed later.
-Our focus is on detecting GC-rich UDGs $(N_{\mathrm{GC}} \geq 3)$, as those with $N_{\mathrm{GC}} \leq 2$ are indistinguishable from randomness and thus undetectable.
-As a sanity check of our MCMC algorithm, we also fit all our models to a set of simulated GCs.
-Due to space constraint, the results of the simulation are given in the Supplementary Material.
+Our focus is on detecting GC-rich UDGs $(N_{\mathrm{GC}} \geq 3)$, as those with $N_{\mathrm{GC}} \leq 2$ are indistinguishable from randomness.
+We also fit all our models to a set of simulated GCs as a sanity check.
+The results of the simulation are given in Section 11 of the Supplementary Material.

 To fit LGCP models, we used INLA \citep{Rue2009}.
-Our findings are: (i) our models successfully identify the existence of GC-rich UDGs; (ii) our models reveal a previously unnoticed potential UDG with three GCs; (iii) our models dominate LGCP in terms of overall performance measured by the RUP curve; (iv) including mark information does seem to enhance detection.

-We ran four independent MCMC chains with 300k-500k iterations for each model, tailoring the chain length to the image complexity: more iterations for images with more luminous elliptical galaxies.
-The details for the initialization of the chains are given in the Supplementary Material.
-The initial $10\%$ of the iterations were discarded as burn-in.
-Due to memory constraint, we thin our samples every $10$ iterations.
-To assess MCMC convergence, we monitored the potential scale reduction factor \cite[$\hat{R}$;][]{gelman1992, vats_2019, vats2021} and the effective sample size \cite{vats_2019} using the \texttt{stable.GR} \citep{vats2021} and \texttt{mcmcse} \citep{mcmcse} R packages.
-The methods by \cite{vats_2019, vats2021} are adopted here as they provide convergence criteria for multivariate MCMC results.
-The key quantities we monitor are: \begin{itemize}[itemsep=0.5pt] \item \textbf{Model 1}: For a sample $(\mathbf{X}_c^{(t)}, \boldsymbol{\Xi}^{(t)})$ from the MCMC chains, compute
+We ran four independent MCMC chains with 300k-500k iterations for each of our model, tailoring the chain length to the image complexity: more iterations for images with more luminous elliptical galaxies.
+Due to memory constraints, we thin our samples every $10$ iterations after burn-in.
+The details on the initialization and implementation of the MCMC algorithm are given in Section 5 of the Supplementary Material.
+MCMC convergence diagnostics, prior sensitivity analysis, and posterior predictive checks are contained in Sections 6, 7, and 10 of the Supplementary Material respectively.